Parkview School (Edmonton): Academics

-Parkview School is known to have a reputation for academic excellence; the school is constantly placed in the top 10 standings of the city.
-The school's Provincial Achievement Test results have consistently placed above the provincial average.
+Parkview School is not known to have a reputation for academic excellence.
 The school participates in a variety of Mathematic contests (Gauss, Atlantic-Pacific, CNML, Pascal, AMC 8, Edmonton Junior High Math Contest).

 Extracurricular

-Parkview School not only prides itself as an academic, but also athletic school.
 The school also has many different clubs offered.
 The clubs are extra-curricular and are often on during lunches and after school.
 The school team's mascot is a panther, so the school teams are often dubbed "The Panthers".
 There are a wide range of extracurricular activities in the school, including: